sgmurphy/wordpress-plugins/google-analytics-dashboard-for-wp/readme.txt

 4. Want more features? <a href="https://www.exactmetrics.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase ExactMetrics Pro</a>!

 == Changelog ==
+= 7.24.3: February 16, 2024 =
+- Fix: We solved an issue occurring with some JavaScript files being prevented from loading.

 = 7.24.2: February 15, 2024 =
 - Fix: We solved a JavaScript issue occurring with third-party plugins.